AndreLeEEEEE/KPI/README.md

 there's an idea of pausing a line when they're on break.
 The only thing that'd happen for sure during a break is the line's inactivity counter ceasing to increment.
 During this time, I could also make the text color turn into one of the two unused colors: amber and white.
 Or what if I change the total to say "On Break"?
 I think the latter is a better idea since it conveys the message better and too many colors can get confusing.
+This project is gonna take a physical form soon.

 Setup Phase
 The script will attempt to locate chromedriver.exe on the computer.
 Once found, it'll use chromedriver.exe's path and selenium to create